TanyamonSiri/TanyamonSiri/README.md

 Currently pursuing a Master of Data Science at RMIT University in Melbourne, building on prior experience in transforming business needs into actionable insights through data-driven solutions.

 Hands-on experience in SQL, Looker Studio Power BI, and MS Excel, with a focus on creating impactful dashboards and automating reporting processes.
-- 💪🏻 Mentee in AWS She Builds Mentorship Program 2025, gaining career guidance, cloud insights, and networking opportunities with women leaders in tech.
+- 💪🏻 Mentee in **[AWS She Builds Mentorship Program 2025](https://www.linkedin.com/company/aws-she-builds-mentorship-program/posts/?feedView=all)**, gaining career guidance, cloud insights, and networking opportunities with women leaders in tech.
 - 🌱 I’ve completed the data science bootcamp by **xLab Digital**
 - 🔭 I’ve completed in-demand skills to be a professional Data Analyst with [DataRockie](https://datarockie.com/data-science-bootcamp/)